apache/airflow/docs/apache-airflow/best-practices.rst

   An appropriate deployment pipeline here is essential to be able to reliably maintain your deployment.
-* Your python callable has to be serializable if you want to run it via decorators, also in this case all dependencies that are not available in Airflow environment must be locally imported in the callable you use and the top-level Python code of your DAG should not import/use those libraries.
+* Your python callable has to be serializable if you want to run it via decorators, also in this case all dependencies that are not available in Airflow environment must be locally imported in the callable you use and the top-level Python code of your Dag should not import/use those libraries.
 * You need to understand more details about how Docker Containers or Kubernetes work.
-The abstraction provided by those two are "leaky", so you need to understand a bit more about resources, networking, containers etc. in order to author a DAG that uses those operators.
+The abstraction provided by those two are "leaky", so you need to understand a bit more about resources, networking, containers etc. in order to author a Dag that uses those operators.

 You can see detailed examples of using :class:`airflow.operators.providers.Docker` in :ref:`Taskflow Docker example <taskflow/docker_example>`